marijnkoolen/scholarly-web-annotation-client/discussion/handling-permissions.md

 Types of operations permitted:

 + **read**: the permission to see/view/read an annotation.
 The responsibility lies with the server to return only annotations to a user who has read permissions.
-+ **edit**: the permission to make changes to an annotation.
++ **writing**: the permission to make changes to an annotation, including deleting it.
 Changes are timestamped via the `modified` property.
 To avoid overly complex permission models, there should only be a single set of properties that are allowed to be changed.
 The properties relation to the creation of the annotation (e.g. `creator`, `created`) should not be changeable.
 The server should check with each PUT request whether the user has edit permissions.
 The client can indicate edit permissions through e.g. an edit button.
-+ **delete**: the permission to completely remove an annotation.

-There are some issues regarding *editing* and *deleting* annotations.
+There are some issues regarding *changing* or *deleting* annotations.
 If an annotation is the target of a later annotation, it cannot be changed or removed without consequences.
 One way of dealing with this is to add a notification to annotations that target a changed/deleted annotation.
 Another way is to not allow changing/removing annotations that are targets of other annotations.

-[BB: In Alexandria, there is no "editing" of an annotation as such, when you PUT to an existing annotation, this creates a new annotation that replaces the existint annotation, and increases the "version" number.
+[BB: In Alexandria, there is no "editing" of an annotation as such, when you PUT to an existing annotation, this creates a new annotation that replaces the existing annotation, and increases the "version" number.
 When referring to the annotation by URI, it always refers to the latest version of the annotation, but all versions of the annotation can be retrieved by adding /ver/ + the version number to the annotation URI.
 Also, sending a DELETE to an annotation sets the state of that annotation to DELETED.
 DELETED annotations are hidden by default, but can still be retrieved. ( http://huygensing.github.io/alexandria/alexandria-acceptance-tests/concordion/nl/knaw/huygens/alexandria/annotation/Accessing.html )
 This can be an alternative or an additional way of dealing with edit/delete.

 There is also currently no provision in Alexandria for user-based access limitations, or grouping of users.]